-Hikers head to the Lincoln National Forest, which spans more than a million acres of forested peaks and wildflower meadows.
+Explore more than a million acres of forested peaks and wildflower meadows at this national park.
 Smokey Bear, the living embodiment of the forest-fire prevention campaign, was rescued in these mountains, home to two wilderness areas suited to backcountry exploration.

-Ski Apache is the state's second-largest ski area and the southernmost continuously operated ski area in the U.S. An eight-passenger gondola — the only in the state — carries skiers to prime slopes.
-Its zip line tours are another adrenaline-inducing way to experience the mountain.
-The Mescalero Apache tribe owns the ski area, along with Inn of the Mountain Gods resort, home to casino gambling, a golf course, and nightly entertainment.
+Ski Apache is the southernmost continuously operated ski area in the United States.
+An eight-passenger gondola — the only in the state — carries passengers to prime slopes.
+Zip line tours are another adrenaline-inducing way to experience the mountain.
+The site, owned by the Mescalero Apache tribe, is situated on the tribe's reservation, along with the Inn of the Mountain Gods Resort & Casino, which features a top golf course and a lineup of touring entertainment acts.